WASHINGTON, D.C. – Today, President Donald Trump traveled home from his overseas trip to Asia. Congressman Biggs released the following statement:

 "There is much to like about the plan released yesterday.
 I believe that millions of Americans and their businesses stand to benefit greatly from its passage.

 WASHINGTON, D.C. - Today, House Republicans released their tax reform package.
 Congressman Andy Biggs issued the following statement:

-Washington, D.C. – Congressman Biggs released the following statement after breaking news about Senator McCain’s health:
+Washington, D.C. – Congressman Biggs released the following statement on the progress of the Mueller investigation: